Greece Moments Greece Moments

 View from Palaiomylos

-💡 Full moon on Astypalea: The moon often looks red in the Greek summer because many aerosols, including especially Saharan dust, hang in the atmosphere.
-We experienced the blood moon in Astypalea.
+💡 Full moon on Astypalea: The moon often looks red in the Greek summer because many aerosols, including Saharan dust, hang in the atmosphere.
+We experienced the blood moon on Astypalea.
 The moon rose behind the Kastro early in the evening and bathed the island in a copper light.
 Pure magic!

 Blutmond Griechenland Insel Astypalea